rinoldm/sbfi/README.md

 ++c; // c = 0
 --c; // c = 255
 ```
-Cells in sbfi have this behavior too, since it's a natural way of dealing with overflows in many languages.
+**Cells in sbfi have this behavior too**, since it's a natural way of dealing with overflows in many languages.

 ### Array size

-The cell array contains **30000 cells** in the reference implementation, and so is the default in sbfi.
+The cell array contains **30000 cells** in the reference implementation, and **so is the default in sbfi**.
 However, you can change this setting by modifying the **`INITIAL_ARRAY_SIZE`** macro, as long as you define it with at least 1 cell.

 ### Array bounds

-The reference implementation **raises an error and stops the execution** if a Brainfuck program tries to access a cell outside of the array. sbfi implements five different behaviors regarding the bound checking ; you can enable them by setting the **`MEMORY_BEHAVIOR`** macro to one of the following macros :
+The reference implementation **raises an error and stops the execution** if a Brainfuck program tries to access a cell outside of the array. **sbfi implements five different behaviors regarding the bound checking** ; you can enable them by setting the **`MEMORY_BEHAVIOR`** macro to one of the following macros :

 - **`NONE`**   : the default setting.
 No bound checking is performed at all, to improve performance.
 It is assumed that the program will not try to access a cell outside of the array.
 It it does, the behavior is **undefined**.
 - **`EXTEND`** : if needed, the array is extended during runtime to be able to run the program correctly.